tomjoht/tomjoht.github.io/_docs/introduction_to_rest_apis/docapis_formats.md

 ---

 In addition to reading on the web, you can also can read this content in PDF.
-These pages were last generated on {{page.last-modified}}.
+The date the pages were last generated appears in the header of the PDF.

 <ul class="pdfList">
 <li><a class="noCrossRef" href="https://s3.us-west-1.wasabisys.com/learnapidoc-outputs/docapis_one.pdf"><i class="fa fa-file-pdf-o"></i>I: Introduction to REST APIs</a></li>